1975 World Trade Center fire

-The 1975 World Trade Center fire was an arson case that occurred at the One World Trade Center in Lower Manhattan, New York City, on February 12, 1975.
-The initial fire was started, and spread from the 11th floor from between the 9th and 14th floors, but was quickly extinguished by firefighters.
+An arson attack occurred at the One World Trade Center in Lower Manhattan, New York City, on February 12, 1975.
+The initial fire was started, and spread from the 11th floor to between the 9th and 14th floors, but was quickly extinguished by firefighters.
 The arsonist was later caught three months later on May 20 and was identified to be Oswald Adorno, a custodian working at the WTC, whose motive was because he was "disgruntled with his employer", said by Fire Commissioner Stephen J. Murphy.

 There were no direct casualties and only minor injuries were sustained, with a few cases of smoke inhalation; costs in damages were estimated to be $1,000,000.
 In 1981, a $45 million sprinkler system was approved and began installation into the building as a result of the fire.
 A few city laws regarding fire safety were updated as well.

 Fire

 On February 12, 1975, at approximately 11:45 p.m., a three alarm fire broke out upon the 11th floor in the offices of the B.F.
 Goodrich Company within the north tower of the World Trade Center.
 The fire later spread onto six other floors between the 9th and 14th floor through the tower's inner-service core via telephone cables in a cable shaft, though did not spread to other rooms or onto the hallways.

 After a porter sounded the fire alarm when the smoke detector located in an air conditioner plenum delayed (because the air conditioning system was turned off at night), building engineers switched the air-conditioning into purge mode to blow air into the building's core to prevent the further spreading of fire.

 A total of 132 firefighters with 24 pieces of firefighting apparatus responded to the fire; fifty people, mainly consisting of maintenance staff, were evacuated, then the firemen took a freight elevator to the 9th floor, attached hoses to standpipes on the 10th floor and began advancing up the building while extinguishing the fire.
 Flames from the broken windows of the 11th floor could be seen; the broken windows may indicate that the fire had reached well over 700 °C. The fire was extinguished almost immediately and the original fire was extinguished within three hours.